-Copyright protects the rights of authors, composers, artists, film makers and other creators, ensuring that they receive recognition, payment and protection for their works.
+Copyright ensures that authors, composers, artists, film makers and other creators receive recognition, payment and protection for their works.
 It rewards creativity and stimulates investment in the creative sector.
 33 sectors of the EU economy are considered copyright-intensive, accounting directly for over 7 million jobs, or 3% of employment in the EU.

-A first legislative proposal on cross-border portability of online content services aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.
+A first legislative proposal was adopted on 14 June 2017, the regulation on cross-border portability of online content services, which aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.

 These are rights granted to authors (copyright or authors' rights) and to performers, producers and broadcasters (related rights).
 They include:

 - Economic rights which enable rightholders to control the use of their works and other protected material and be remunerated for their use.
 They normally take the form of exclusive rights, notably to authorise or prohibit the making and distribution of copies as well as communication to the public.
 Economic rights and their terms of protection are harmonised at EU level.

 - Moral rights include the right to claim authorship of the work and the right to object to any derogatory action in relation to the work.
 They are not harmonised at EU level.

 Licensing is the main mechanism for the exercise of copyright and related rights.
 Depending on the relevant right, the type of use and the sector, licences are most often granted directly by the right holder or collective management organisations.
 The EU has recently adopted legislation to improve the functioning of collective management organisations including through facilitating the provision of multi-territorial licences.